kianxineki/blog/npm_run.markdown

 # windows

 A [surprising amount](https://github.com/isaacs/npm/pull/4058#issuecomment-27439737)
-of bash-isms work just fine on windows and for the fancier parts that don't work yet, I have [some experiments](https://npmjs.org/package/bashful) in the works that should fold in very well with this npm-centric approach.
+of bash-isms work on windows but we still need to get `;` and `&` working to get to "good enough".

+I have [some experiments](https://npmjs.org/package/bashful) in the works for windows compatibility that should fold in very well with this npm-centric approach.

 # conclusion